 Today is the 74th Anniversary of D-Day.
 Between 4,000 and 5,000 Allied soldiers died that day in June 1944, no one is really sure.
-We know that many of them did not even make it onto dry land, and thousands more would die in the days immediately following.
-Take a minute to remember who answered the call and did their duty in the face of horrific violence.
-Their bravery and sacrifice should never be forgotten.
+We know that many of them did not even make it onto dry land, and thousands more would be killed in the days immediately following.